eslint/eslint/docs/developer-guide/nodejs-api.md

 * `configFile` - The configuration file to use (default: null).
 Corresponds to `-c`.
 * `cwd` - Path to a directory that should be considered as the current working directory.
 * `envs` - An array of environments to load (default: empty array).
 Corresponds to `--env`.
 * `extensions` - An array of filename extensions that should be checked for code.
 The default is an array containing just `".js"`.
 Corresponds to `--ext`.
+It is only used in conjunction with directories, not with filenames or glob patterns.
 * `fix` - True indicates that fixes should be included with the output report, and that errors and warnings should not be listed if they can be fixed.
 However, the files on disk will not be changed.
 To persist changes to disk, call [`outputFixes()`](#outputfixes).
 * `globals` - An array of global variables to declare (default: empty array).
 Corresponds to `--global`.
 * `ignore` - False disables use of `.eslintignore`, `ignorePath` and `ignorePattern` (default: true).
 Corresponds to `--no-ignore`.